-The KRAKEN disorientation device is a highly versatile, advanced motion system with multifunctional capabilities.
+The KRAKEN spatial disorientation training device is a highly versatile, advanced motion system with multifunctional capabilities.
 It replicates the extreme motions and physiological stressors experienced by operators and occupants of various forms of vehicles and vessels.
 In the area of aviation, the GL-6000 replicates the motion characteristics of current and future generation aircraft, not replicated by conventional flight simulators and motion platforms.

 The KRAKEN disorientation device supports the varied motion profiles required in training and research efforts that address operational effectiveness, human performance and safety in moving vehicles.
 For example, in aviation, areas of application include but are not limited to Spatial Disorientation (SD), loss of control in flight (LOCI), upset recovery scenarios, human factors research, mishap recreation, as well as many others.

 Beyond human applications, it can also support many product development and equipment research initiatives.

 For research and development, testing or training efforts the KRAKEN disorientation device is ready to be utilized by the aerospace, land vehicle, automotive and marine industries.
 Since the KRAKEN disorientation device is semi customizable, ETC will work with you to develop a specific set of configurations and test profiles directly serving your desired application.

 The versatile motion replication capability of the KRAKEN disorientation device allows it to reproduce the motion forces experienced in various platforms including:

 - Fixed wing aircraft, both high performance and heavy

 - Submarine vessels

 Advanced Motion System